williamzebrowskI/assistant-api/README.md

 ### Conversational Flow

+1. **Client-Side Identification**: When the user starts a conversation, a `conversation_uuid` and `user_id` are generated to uniquely identify the session and user across interactions.

-1. **Thread Creation**: Generates a unique thread for new conversations or appends messages to existing threads based on the presence of a `thread_id`.
+2. **Thread Creation**: Initiates a new conversation thread for first-time queries or appends messages to existing threads using the `thread_id`.

-2. **Message Handling**: Manages sending user queries to the OpenAI Assistant and retrieving responses.
+3. **Message Handling**: Manages the exchange of messages between the user and the OpenAI Assistant, maintaining the context and continuity of the conversation.

-3. **Elasticsearch Logging**: Stores each conversation in Elasticsearch, including timestamps, thread IDs, and the exchange of messages, for historical reference and analysis.
+4. **Elasticsearch Logging**: Archives each conversation in Elasticsearch, tagging them with `conversation_uuid` and `user_id` to construct a detailed history for analysis and continued dialogue.

 ### Running the Assistant